GeoscienceAustralia/hazimp/docs/aggregate.rst

         code for each geographic region.
 Preferably the `impactcode` and `boundarycode` will be of the same type (e.g. `int` or `str`) *categories*
-        If True, and the :ref:`categorise` job is included in the pipeline, the number of assets in each damage state defined by the :ref:`categorise`, in each geographic region, will be added as an attribute to the output file. **Note the different spelling used in this section.**
+        If True, and the `Categorise <categorise>`_ job is included in the pipeline, the number of assets in each damage state defined by the categories will be added as an attribute to the output file for each geographic region. **Note the different spelling used in this section.**

 Presently, HazImp will aggregate the following fields::